Jxl-s/Jxl-s/README.md

 ![](https://komarev.com/ghpvc/?username=Jxl-s&color=green&stle=for-the-badge)

 I am currently studying Computer Science, and I am passionate about software development.
-I am mainly a Web and 3D enthusiast, and I'm always open to learning new technologies.
+I am mainly a Web enthusiast, and I'm always open to learning new technologies.

+More recently, I've been getting more into 3D modeling, AR & XR, machine learning, and mobile development.

 ---